tlelson/tlx/README.md

         --help                  Display this help message
 ```

-- `codebuild-logs`: streams codebuild logs to the terminal.
-Needs log group and optional time.
 - `aws-list-accounts`: list the accounts in your `.aws/config`
-- `pipeline-check`: returns json view of a codepipeline.
+- `cp-state`: current state of a code-pipeline
-- `pipeline-status`: optional arg to filter pipeline name
+- `cp-status`: status of all code-pipelines with optional arg to filter name
+- `stack-status`: lists all cloudformation stacks and their status.
+Provide filter expression to reduce the output.
+- `stack-delete`: delete a stack using the cloudformation command.
-- `stack-delete`: aggressively delete a stack.
-Be carefull.
+- `stack-delete-force`: aggressively delete a stack.
+Be careful.
 This will delete non-empty buckets.
 Non-empty ECR repos and remove log groups regardless of their retention policies.
 - `stack-events`: defaults to last 10 but provide a number to go back more/less
-- `stack-status`: lists all cloudformation stacks and their status. provide filter expression to reduce the output
+- `cfn-resources`: list all resources deployed by cloudformation in any stack.

 ## Module Summary